 At Cheakamus Centre, we are committed to providing excellence in teaching and learning in, for, and about nature.
-Building on the legacy of the Outdoor School program, our programs use a range of outdoor spaces on the 165 ha ecological reserve to facilitate experiential learning for students from Grades 3 through 12.
+Building on the legacy of the Outdoor School program, our programs use a range of outdoor spaces on the 165 ha (420 acre) ecological reserve to facilitate experiential learning for students from Grades 3 through 12.
 These experiences take place on extensive teaching trails, in forest shelters and alongside spawning channels and ponds.
-Additionally, we have special resource classrooms, amphitheaters, breakout spaces and an authentic Coast Salish Bighouse.
+Additionally, we have special resource classrooms, amphitheaters, breakout spaces and an authentic Coast Salish longhouse.

-All of our educational programs are tied to the new BC curriculum, ensuring that time spent outdoors supports learning objectives and core competencies.
+All of our educational programs are tied to the BC curriculum, ensuring that time spent outdoors supports learning objectives and core competencies.
 Our instructional team has developed a set of guiding principles or themes providing a framework that informs our program design and development.
 The info-graphic illustrates these principles and how they support and enhance curriculum connections.

 As educators, we believe that a place-based approach promotes engagement and achievement through hands-on experiences in nature.
 We invite you and your students to find meaningful and engaging learning connections while exploring our ecological reserve.